A quiz show that aired on Britain's Channel 4

 - Home Game: There were several tie-in quiz books.
 Making a conventional home game would have been a bit difficult, what with the whole "15 players" bit.

-- The Announcer: Laura Calland (Stewart's wife) and Philip Lowrie took turns handling the announcing duties, with Sarah Wynter as an occasional substitute.
+- The Announcer: Anthony Hyde originally.
+Laura Calland (Stewart's wife) took over the position in 1989; later on, she alternated in the position with Philip Lowrie, with Sarah Wynter as an occasional substitute.

 - Studio Audience: There originally was one, but it was abolished after the first few series after they whispered answers too many times (or alternately, when their snores started showing up in the broadcast).
 Canned applause was used for most of the show's run.